We have software from third parties and software originating from TU Delft

 Via the above link Cress is available as internet application.
 So no downloading is required.
-Older versions (which can be downloaded and installed on you computer and run without internet connection can be downloaded from the download page of Cress.

 - Swan (Simulating WAves Nearshore) is a third-generation wave model, developed at Delft University of Technology, that computes random, short-crested wind-generated waves in coastal regions and inland waters.
 See a short overview of the model features of Swan.
 To download the latest version of SWAN, either the source code or the Set-up Wizards for Swan, visit the Swan website or click on the SourceForge page.

 Swan focus on the computation.
 Input for Swan is a batch-file, output is presented as a set of data files.
 The user is supposed to make the input command file himself and process the output data files separately.
 To help user with this, a number of Graphical User Interfaces (GUI's) are available via different parties (like Digital Hydraulics of via Deltares [Delft3D])SwanOne is an easy to use one-dimensional graphical interface (GUI) for Swan.
 It uses the full Swan program, however it uses the program in 1D mode.
 This means that SwanOne assumes parallel depth contours.
 This makes operations much easier.
 But all calculations are fully 2-D calculations, so SwanOne includes refraction, directional spectra and directional spreading.
 A paper on the use of SwanOne has been presented at the ICCE 2008 in Hamburg (download paper).

 Note that SwanOne uses an exe-version of Swan and Matlab; therefore these programs cannot be run on an Apple computer.